bezmoradi/tutorials/go/19-godoc.md

 ```

 By going to `http://localhost:1234` and refreshing the page, we'll see that the above example is added beneath the `Add` function definition.
 The good news about examples is that they are run as tests meaning if the logic is updated but the example is not, our test suite fails and this feature guarantees that our examples are always up-to-date.
-In the above example, `// Output: 3` is an important piece because if we omit it, this example function won't be run a part of our test suite.
+In the above example, `// Output: 3` is an important piece because if we omit it, this example function won't be run as part of our test suite.
 Examples without output comments are useful for demonstrating code that cannot run as unit tests, such as that which accesses the network, while guaranteeing the example at least compiles.
 Multiple examples can be provided for a given identifier by using a suffix beginning with an underscore followed by a lowercase letter.
 Each of these examples documents the `Add` function:

 ```go